Cyanide7523/SoafSwitch/README.md

-SoafSwitch supports `@IBDesignable`, so you can configure the switch in Interface Builder with live preview.
+SoafSwitch is `@IBDesignable`, so you can configure the switch in Interface Builder with live preview.